jstock29/jstock29/README.md

  It's a pretty simple Angular app that I used to teach myself about deployment on AWS, https, and DNS management.
 I also designed this to work best on mobile but still be usable on a desktop.
 I also added a bunch of little easter eggs throughout and all of them will make no sense.

 ## Bigballsannie.com
-Ok yes, I know, the name.
+Ok yes, I know.
+The name.
 I think it would be better for both of us if you didn't ask.

 Otherwise, this is another joke website I made for my friend's birthday.
 You can visit this ridiculous site at [bigballsannie.com](https://bigballsannie.com/) (or .club, for some reason), but you'll have to answer a math problem to enter, because my friend loves math.
 This was designed _entirely_ for a mobile web user, so it will look a bit janky on a desktop.